Emmanuel Rivera Player Props: Diamondbacks vs. Mariners

 Emmanuel Rivera At The Plate

-- Rivera is batting .333 with one homer during his last outings and is on a four-game hitting streak.
+- Rivera is batting .333 with one homer during his last outings and is riding a four-game hitting streak.

-- In 31.6% of his games this year, Rivera has had at least one RBI.
-He's picked up more than one in 7.0% and driven in three or more of his team's runs in one contest.

-- He has scored in 43.9% of his games this year, with more than one run scored in 10.5%.
+- He has scored in 25 games this season (43.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.